TrainingByCoding/go_practice/README.md

 # go_pracitce
-programs to understand internals of go_concurrency
+programs to understand of go language and some DSA examples asked in interviews.